ibrahimatay/ibrahimatay.github.io/index.md

 - Integration Architecture
 - SOA & Microservices Architecture

-He holds a Bachelor's degree in Computer Engineering and a Master's degree in Engineering Management.
-He has the following certificates.
+He holds a bachelor's degree in computer engineering and a master's degree in engineering management and has the following certificates.

 - The Open Group Architecture Framework (TOGAF) Certified
 - ITIL Foundation